Tcstuckey/E02a-Control-Structures/README.md

 Edit README.md to answer the following questions:

 - Open main01.py.
 Before running it, what do you expect this program to do?
+I assume it will ask what my favorite color is
   - Now right click on the main1.py window and select “Run Python File in Terminal”.
 Click in the bottom panel, and answer the question.
 Describe what happened.
   - What do you think the program did with what you typed in answer to the question?
+  I assume it took it into consideration and it will appear later
 - Open main02.py.
 Before running it, describe how this is different than main01.py.
+It has print color attached instead of only asking the question
   - What do you think the color = input() will do?
+  I believe it will print my answer to the color question
   - Run the program in the terminal and answer the question.
 Did the program do what you expected?
+  I don't think so
 - Open main03.py.
-Before running it, describe how this is different than main02.py.
+Before running it, describe how this is different than main02.py. it came in with an if statement
-  - What is happening on lines 9–12?
+  - What is happening on lines 9–12? its an if statment asking a yes or no question
   - Why are lines 10 and 12 indented?
+  to get the if statement to work properly
   - Run the program and answer the question.
-What happens if you don’t capitalize Red?
+What happens if you don’t capitalize Red? it doesnt provide the correct answer
-  - What does this tell you about "color"?
+  - What does this tell you about "color"? that it is very sepcific and it must be entered in correctly to provide the correct answer
 - Open main04.py.
-Before running it, describe how this is different than main03.py.
+Before running it, describe how this is different than main03.py. it has or in the if statement now
-  - What problem is this trying to solve?
+  - What problem is this trying to solve? to solve the case sensitivity of the word red
   - Run the program and answer the question.
 What happens if you use some other capitalization scheme (i.e., “RED” or “reD“)?
+  It pops out the "sorry, try again" answer like before
 - Open main05.py.
-What do you expect line 9 to do?
+What do you expect line 9 to do? if its lower case, it will print correct
   - What problem is it trying to solve?
+  After looking at it, you can type ion any combination  of lower case and upper case letters
   - Run the program and answer the question.
-What happens if you add spaces before or after the word (i.e., “ RED “ or “ red”)?
+What happens if you add spaces before or after the word (i.e., “ RED “ or “ red”)? it provides the incorrect answer
  - Open main06.py.
 How is line 9 different than in main05.py?
+ is adds .strip() into the mix
-   - What would you guess .strip() is doing?
+   - What would you guess .strip() is doing? it may make it to where adding spaces before and after the word red doesnt matter
    - Run the program and answer the question.
-Is there another way of writing “red” that will break this logic?
+Is there another way of writing “red” that will break this logic? if you add spaces in between the word red such as "r ed"
  - Open main07.py.
-Before running this program, how do you expect this to be different than main06.py?
+Before running this program, how do you expect this to be different than main06.py? if you were to type in pink it would give you a hint that you are close to red
-   - What is happening on line 12?
+   - What is happening on line 12? it added in a hint to the code
    - Run the program and answer the question.
  - Open main08.py.
-What is the purpose of line 9?
+What is the purpose of line 9? to run a while statement
    - Why are lines 10–17 indented?
+   to get the if statement to work properly
    - Run the program.
-What would happen if line 10 were moved before line 9 (and no longer indented)?
+What would happen if line 10 were moved before line 9 (and no longer indented)? the while statement doesnt work and it messes everything up
    - Make that change and run the program again.
 (To end any Python program, you can type ctrl-c)
  - Open main09.py.
 What is happening on line 13?
+ it added counting into the equation
-   - What is the purpose of “count”?
+   - What is the purpose of “count”? to count the number of tries it takes you to get the correct answer
-   - What is happening on line 22?
+   - What is happening on line 22? there is no line 22 on mine? im confused
    - Run the program.
  - *Extra credit:* open main10.py.
 Add a comment to each line describing what it is doing (a comment follows a pound sign [#]).
  - *Extra credit:* open main11.py.
 What is happening on lines 6-11?